Emmeline Pethick-Lawrence: Pacifism and election campaigns

-When the American activist Alice Paul visited England in 1921, she met with Pethick-Lawrence and Lady Margaret Rhondda to form an Internal Advisory Committee for the National Women's Party, before travelling on to France.
+When the American activist Alice Paul visited England in 1921, she met with Pethick-Lawrence and Lady Margaret Rhondda to form an Internal Advisory Committee for the American National Women's Party, before travelling on to France.

 In 1919, when women were first permitted to stand in elections, Pethick-Lawrence stood as a Labour candidate for Rusholme in Manchester.
 She called for "better houses, better food, pure milk, a public service of health, provision of midwives and also pensions for widowed mothers."
 She was not elected, winning a sixth of the vote.
 Her husband was later elected Member of Parliament (MP) for Leicester West in 1923.

 When the Representation of the People (Equal Franchise) Act was passed into law in 1928, Pethick-Lawrence and her husband were invited to join a celebratory breakfast held at Hotel Cecil in London.
 The Manchester Guardian reported that she gave a speech in tribute to four prominent women's suffrage activists who died before the vote was finally won on equal terms: Emmeline Pankhurst, Emily Davidson, Constance Lytton and Anne Cobden-Sanderson.